 - Start walking as soon as possible after surgery to reduce the risk of blood clots in your lower legs - Although you can gently walk about and do light duties for the first 7-10 days, please avoid activities that increase blood flow to your head.
 This includes straining, bending over or lifting heavy objects.
-To pick something up from the floor, lower yourself down by bending your knees rather than leaning forward - You may choose to return to work after 7-10 days - You may resume light exercises at around 2 weeks and your normal exercise routine at around 3 weeks - Body contact sports should be avoided for 6-8 weeks. - Resume sexual activity as comfort permits, usually 2-3 weeks post-operatively - Do not drive until you are no longer taking narcotic pain medication - If you are doing something that is causing you pain, this is usually the body's natural warning system to take it easy and not over exert yourself - If you have also had a facelift, recovery time will be longer.
-Please see "Facelift and Necklift Postoperative Instructions"
+To pick something up from the floor, lower yourself down by bending your knees rather than leaning forward - You may read or watch television after 2-3 days - You may choose to return to work after 7-10 days - You may resume light exercises at around 2 weeks and your normal exercise routine at around 3 weeks - Body contact sports should be avoided for 6-8 weeks - Resume sexual activity as comfort permits, usually 2-3 weeks post-operatively - Do not drive until you are no longer taking narcotic pain medication and have normal vision - If you are doing something that is causing you pain, this is usually the body's natural warning system to take it easy and not over exert yourself